 Financial Aid Guide

 The Financial Aid Guide is one comprehensive source for financial aid information.
 It contains detailed information regarding a student’s financial aid eligibility and is an important tool in ensuring students are aware of their rights and responsibilities as a financial aid recipient.

-Financial aid awards for late-start students are based on the number of credits a student has on the initial day the student enrolled in classes.
+Financial aid offers for late-start students are based on the number of credits a student has on the initial day the student enrolled in classes.

 Students should be aware that, for federal financial aid purposes, an institution can pay a student for only one retake of a previously passed course or its equivalent.
 This means that once a student has passed a particular course, Financial Aid can count that student as being enrolled in that course only one more time for federal aid purposes.

-- Death of a parent or spouse which occurred after the FAFSA was filed
+- Death of parent or spouse whose info was reported on FAFSA

 Financial Aid Disbursement Policy

 Your financial aid disbursement dates can differ depending on your enrollment status.
 Students who start classes partway through the semester and Virtual College students follow different processes than students on the traditional semester schedule.